Rising from the Ashes: Redesigning European Crisis Management

 Director, European Affairs, Civil Air Navigation Services Organisation (Canso), Netherlands

-Chief Executive Officer, Global Corporate in Europe, Zurich Insurance Group, Switzerland
+Chief Executive Officer, Global Corporate, Zurich Insurance Group, Switzerland